 Most professionals have dealt with it at some point in their careers: that slow-creeping feeling of dread about the week ahead and a kind of mourning for the weekend that is nearly over.
 Psychologists call it a situational depression, a short-term form of depression.
 It's also known as the Sunday night blues, and it’s more common than you might guess.

 If you’re working just in anticipation of the weekend, it can be understandable to be a little bummed come Sunday night.
-But you can turn that feeling around by re-envisioning your weekend and reframing your issues.
+But you can turn that feeling around by re-envisioning your weekend.

 Prepare for Monday on Friday